1) What time does my child need to be at school?

 10) How can I contact my child’s teacher?

 E-mail is the preferred method.
-Most CMS teachers can be e-mailed using their first initial followed by last name, example: email@example.com.
-Agendas can also be a very effective tool.
+See the faculty list here.
 You may phone the office to leave a message for the teacher, however they cannot be interrupted during class time and may not receive your message until the end of the day.
 Conferences with your child’s team may be arranged by contacting the team leader or through the counseling center.